 Guaranteed Credit Cards: If you see offers for “guaranteed credit cards regardless of your credit.”
 Beware.
 There are two variations on this scam.
-In one, the issuer makes it sound like you’ll get a major credit card but instead you get a plastic card that only allows you to purchase merchandise from their catalog.
+In one, the issuer makes it sound like you’ll get a major credit card but instead, you get a plastic card that only allows you to purchase merchandise from their catalogue.
 In the second, you may get a $300 credit line, but the company will charge about $275 in various fees.
 You’ll start out with a big balance when you haven’t purchased anything!
 Unlike a secured card, those $275 in fees will never be refunded to you.
 If you need a major credit card, shop for a secured card at your local bank or a major credit

 lender in Canada.

 Advance Fee Loan Scams: Some lenders will advertise that they can guarantee you’ll get a loan for an upfront fee that can range from as little as $19 to several hundred dollars.
 Don’t be fooled.
 Don’t pay a fee upfront to get a loan before you have been approved.
 This is fraud and it’s against the law.